 Tip: If you use Fullscript, you can connect it through Practice Better, so that clients can order supplements through their client account.

-This is also where That Clean Life comes in to enhance my client experience and save myself hours on meal planning and resource creation.
+This is also where That Clean Life comes in to enhance my client experience and save myself hours on nutrition planning and resource creation.
 Whether I am providing my client with a full meal plan, or just a personalized recipe book of high protein breakfast ideas to get them started, this tool helps me create branded resources in minutes.

 I use the filters in That Clean Life to enter in my client’s dietary and time restrictions, as well as their food preferences so I can provide recipes that will fit their needs.